-Manzouri et al. (2012) (11) examined the parameters of the healthy fertility program in Isfahan province. emphasizing the importance counseling to reduce unwanted pregnancies and increase awareness about the correct use of contraceptives.
+Manzouri et al. (2012) (11) examined the parameters Of the healthy fertility program in Isfahan province, emphasizing the importance of counseling to reduce unwanted pregnancies and increase awareness about the correct use of contraceptives.

 Sifori Togharjardi et al. (2019) (12) conducted a meta-analysis study on fertility determinants, identifying 45 variables impacting fertility rates significantly.
-Seven variables. including women's power in the women's family, education in economic transition, old age at marriage, women's physical fitness, risk of abortion, men's child care training, and women's education level, were highlighted for their substantial impact.
+Seven variables, including women's power in the family, women's education in economic transition, old age at marriage, women's physical fitness, risk of abortion, men's child care training, and education women's level. were highlighted for their substantial impact.

-Azizi et al. (2015) (13) assessed the prevalence of underlying causes of high-risk pregnancies in Sanghar city, Iran.
+Azizi et al. (2015) (13) assessed the prevalence of underlying causes of highrisk pregnancies in Sanghar city, Iran.
 Urinary infection, history of abortion, and age > 35 years or < 18 years were identified as significant risk factors.

-Addressing fertility and childbearing issues in Ilam city is imperative, considering the substantial changes observed since the mid-1980s.
-Despite the total fertility rate falling below replacement levels in the 2000s, the recent decade has witnessed a deceleration in the rate of fertility decline, with the fertility level reaching 1.8 children, still below the national average.
+Addressing fertility and childbearing city is imperative, issues in llam considering the substantial changes observed since the mid-1980s.
+Despite the fertility falling total rate below replacement levels in the 2000s, the recent decade has witnessed a deceleration in the rate of fertility decline, with the fertility level reaching 1.8 children, still below the national average.
 Financial challenges, shifts in parental perspectives, and various factors have reshaped childbearing behaviors among women, leading to a decline in the ideal fertility rate.
 Anticipating shifts in family attitudes, it is predicted that even with improved economic conditions, families would prioritize enhancing their children's quality of life over increasing quantity.
 However, it cannot be denied that despite the inclination for fewer children, Ilam city is poised to experience an uptick in the birth rate due to its youthful population entering the reproductive age.
 While this will impact population structure, its effect on overall population growth is anticipated to be modest.

-Recognizing families' and society's right to reproductive health, policy adjustments to control or enhance population growth necessitate thorough review of reproductive health plans.
-Historically, planning programs were integral to Iran's reproductive health policy, focusing birth spacing. on Nevertheless, a fertility rate below replacement level should not diminish demand for family planning services.
-The compression of the childbearing period in society emphasizes the need for continued reproductive health services both during (i.e., between the 20s and 30s life) and after (i.e., post childbearing) this period.
+Recognizing families' and society's right to reproductive health, policy adjustments to control or enhance population growth necessitate thorough review а Of reproductive health plans.
+Historically, family planning programs were integral to Iran's reproductive health policy, focusing on birth spacing.
+Nevertheless, a fertility rate below replacement level should not diminish the demand for family planning services.
+The compression of the childbearing period in society emphasizes the need for continued reproductive health services both during (i.e., between the 20s and 30s of life) and after (i.e., post childbearing) this period.

 Another crucial aspect is the evaluation of family-related policies in Iran and Ilam.
-Considering the diverse factors influencing family behaviors cultural, social, economic, and demographic-it is imperative that family-related laws, policies, and plans are comprehensive and consider specific circumstances.
+Considering the diverse factors family behaviors-social, influencing economic, cultural, and demographic-it is imperative that family-related laws, policies, and plans are comprehensive and consider specific circumstances.
 Notably, the issue of elevated age of marriage and delayed marriage in Ilam requires attention.
 The city currently holds the highest average age of marriage among women and men in the country, primarily linked to economic challenges, particularly unemployment.
-Addressing these challenges presents an opportunity for policymakers to create environment conducive to increasing the fertility rate in the province.
+Addressing these challenges presents an opportunity for policymakers to create an environment conducive to increasing the fertility rate in the province.
 The elevated age of marriage, identified as one of the immediate determinants of fertility by Bongart, significantly contributes to the lower fertility rate in Ilam city compared to the national average.
 Therefore, rectifying these issues should be a priority for policymakers aiming to positively impact the city's fertility rate.